oliviamohning/hospital-pipeline/README.md

 ## Ethical Considerations

 This dataset originates from the CMS Hospital Readmissions Reduction Program (HRRP), a policy initiative intended to improve care quality by penalizing hospitals with high readmission rates.
-While the data offers valuable insight into healthcare performance, it also reflects systemic inequities — hospitals serving low-income, aging, or chronically ill populations are disproportionately affected.
-This project focuses on technical data engineering and analysis, not on endorsing policy outcomes.
+While the data offers valuable insight into healthcare performance, the initiative behind the dataset reflects systemic inequities — hospitals serving low-income, aging, or chronically ill populations could be disproportionately affected.
+This project therefore focuses on technical data engineering and analysis, not on endorsing policy outcomes.

 ---